 - August – The first public input meeting will include a review of the existing and future issues, needs, and opportunities.
 Included at this meeting will be a formal presentation, an issues mapping exercise, and a value profile exercise.
 These activities will be posted here as well.
 A meeting summary will be provided after the comment period has closed that includes the public feedback and how that will be used in the study process.
-Check out the TH-15 Virtual Open House to view the informational videos and add your feedback to the interactive map.

 - November (estimated) – The second public input meeting will include a review of the corridor alternatives.
 Included at this meeting will be a formal presentation, the alternatives, and a prioritization exercise.
 A survey with the alternatives and prioritization questions will be developed and posted here.
 A meeting summary will be provided after the comment period has closed that includes the public feedback and how that will be used in the study process.